-The Middle Fork Nooksack River Fish Passage project is the #1 Recovery Action of the Water Resources Inventory Area (WRIA) 1 Salmonid Recovery Plan, and resulted in the greatest Nooksack Chinook salmon population increase of any other single restoration action modeled.
-Following Elwha Dam removal, the Puget Sound Chinook Recovery Plan cites the Middle Fork project as an example of a major action to restore access to historic Chinook salmon spawning and rearing habitat in Puget Sound.
-The Diversion Dam is the only built fish passage barrier in the Middle Fork Nooksack River.
+The Middle Fork Nooksack River Fish Passage project was the #1 Recovery Action of the Water Resources Inventory Area (WRIA) 1 Salmonid Recovery Plan, and resulted in the greatest Nooksack Chinook salmon population increase of any other single restoration action modeled.
+Following Elwha Dam removal, the Puget Sound Chinook Recovery Plan cited the Middle Fork project as an example of a major action to restore access to historic Chinook salmon spawning and rearing habitat in Puget Sound.
+Before project construction, the Diversion Dam was the only built fish passage barrier in the Middle Fork Nooksack River.

 - North/Middle Fork Nooksack Spring Chinook salmon will regain access to an estimated 14 miles of upstream habitat, much of it relatively pristine, resulting in a population abundance increase of 31%, productivity increase of 12%, and diversity index increase of 48%.

 - Coastal-Puget Sound Bull Trout will regain approximately 16 miles of upstream habitat.
 Restoring population connectivity at the dam is a priority action identified in the Bull Trout Recovery Plan.